Tillerino/scruse/README.md

 ## Backends

-Scruse supports multiple backends for reading and writing JSON.
+Jagger supports multiple backends for reading and writing JSON.
 You can choose the backend that best fits your requirements and dependencies.

-You can get a clearer idea of each backend in practice by looking at the modules in the `scruse-tests` directory.
+You can get a clearer idea of each backend in practice by looking at the modules in the `jagger-tests` directory.
 We run the entire test suite for each backend with some exceptions.
 The tests are written for the `jackson-core` backend and copied/adapted to the other backends in the `generate-sources` phase.